Brain-Development-and-Disorders-Lab/jspsych-attention-check/README.md

 _A jsPsych plugin for adding multiple-choice attention check questions to an experiment timeline._

-_Note: This package is NOT compatible with jsPsych version 7.0._
+_Note: This package is NOT compatible with jsPsych versions >= 7.0._

 ![npm](https://img.shields.io/npm/v/jspsych-attention-check)